Rabios/LuaCalc/README.md

 # LuaCalc
-Simple Calculator Written In HTML,CSS,And Lua Instead Of JavaScript,As Web Application
+Simple calculator written in HTML,CSS,And Lua instead of JavaScript,As web application

-> NOTES: If You Want To Clear Numbers In Calculator's Text Input Just Double Click The Text Input
+> NOTES: If you want to clear numbers in calculator's text input just double click the text input

-## This Web Application Powered By
+## Powered By
 1. [Lua](https://www.lua.org/)
 2. [Fengari](https://fengari.io)